AmiranIV/AmiranIV/README.md

-### Hi there welcome to my world ∞
+### Hi there welcome to my world!
+My name is Amiran and I'm a DevOps Engineer

-**AmiranIV/AmiranIV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭Multilingual DevOps Engineer with core expertise in data science and software development with +2 years of combined experience in the freelance and corporate world, bringing a blend of creativity and technical proficiency to projects.
+- Multilingual DevOps Engineer with core expertise in data science and software development with +2 years of combined experience in the freelance and corporate world, bringing a blend of creativity and technical proficiency to projects.
 Native Hebrew and Fluent in English.
   Here are some of my projects I hope you like and can contribute you with the highest value!

 - 👯 I’m looking to collaborate and contribute on interesting projects!